-The two biggest problems of desert agriculture relate to water scarcity and a lack of a solid electricity grid.
+The two biggest problems of desert agriculture relate to water scarcity and the lack of a solid electricity grid.
 A new hybrid photovoltaic systemcould help improve the situation.

 Its purpose is to harness the sun's energy to generate electricity and, at the same time, to harness the hydrogel to produce water.
 In short, the WEC2P aims to solve the problems of agriculture in the desert, through a more than innovative photovoltaic system.